Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/how_to/update.md

 If it does not you are or running a very old version or the plugin.
 In Sloeber you can select help->about.
 Click on installation details. in the installed software you should find Sloeber and version numbers.

+**Why should I upgrade**
+You are happy with your current Sloeber.
+You have everything setup right.
+Why would you upgrade?
+I agree upgrading is a hassle someone else puts on your agenda.
+(I'm sorry)
+You don't have to take this crap.
+(I agree)

+But..... if you run into a issue and ask for help, you will be asked which version you are running.
+If your answer is V1.0 ...
+(I don't have to take this crap)
+So at this point in time you have 2 options, fix the issue yourself or upgrade (to get help).
+Can you imagine an upgrade from Sloeber V1.0 to V4.3?
+(I can not!)

+My advice?
+You do not need to upgrade to the latest and greatest as soon as it is released.
+But do upgrade from time to time to avoid the extra load of a technology jump when you need to upgrade.
+Installing a new sloeber product next to your current one is a great fast way to see why you should upgrade.

  **Party success**

  1. drink a beer